 Some of the benefits should be immediate while others are cumulative.

 Immune system balancing can take some time as does neurogenesis (building new neurons).

 This has been shown to be key to anxiety and depression long term.

-Of course, there's the whole new front of inflammation and anxiety which we'll touch base on separately.
+Of course, there's the whole new front of inflammation and anxiety.

 We're already a bit long in the tooth for this article!